RatInABox-Lab/RatInABox/readme.md

 * Generate pseudo-realistic trajectories for rats foraging/exploring 1 and 2D environments
 * Simulate spatially selective cells typically found in the Hippocampal-Entorhinal system (place cells, grid cells, boundary vector cells, and velocity cells).

-~~Gridworld~~ RatInABox represents a clean departure from pre-discretised "gridworld" models which have typically been used for simulating hippocampal navigation.
+This is not gridworld.
+RatInABox represents a clean departure from pre-discretised "gridworld" models which have typically been used for simulating hippocampal navigation.
 Position and neuronal firing rates are calculated online with float precision.

-`RatInABox` contains just three classes:
+`RatInABox` contains three classes:

 1. `Environment()`: The environment/maze that the agent lives in.
 1- or 2-dimensional.
 Handles geometry, walls, boundary conditions etc.
 2. `Agent()`: The agent (or "rat") moving around the Environment.